 - 9.1.
 A casual employee shall mean an employee employed to perform work of a short-term irregular nature. - 9.2.
-A casual employee shall be paid at the rate of pay for the appropriate classification as set out in clause 16 of this Agreement, plus a loading of 25% in lieu of leave entitlements. - 9.3.
-A casual employee shall be employed for a minimum of 3 hours on each working day.
+A casual employee shall be paid at the rate of pay for the appropriate classification as set out in clause 16 of this Agreement, plus a loading of 25% in lieu of leave entitlements.

-10. Change to Working Hours
+10. Change to working hours